Operation Trojan Shield: Background

+An investigation into a Canadian secure messaging company called Phantom Secure was initiated in 2017.
+The FBI alleges that the investigation revealed that Phantom Secure sold its encrypted devices exclusively to members of transnational criminal organizations (TCO).
+Hardened encrypted devices provide an "impenetrable shield against law enforcement surveillance” and are in high demand by TCOs, thus the shutdown of Phantom Secure in March 2018 left a vacuum for TCOs in need of an alternative system for secure communication.

-The shutdown of the Canadian secure messaging company Phantom Secure in March 2018 left international criminals in need of an alternative system for secure communication.
-Around the same time, the San Diego FBI branch had been working with a person who had been developing a "next-generation" encrypted device for use by criminal networks.
+Around the same time, the San Diego FBI branch had been working with a person, known by the pseudonym "Afgoo", who had been developing a "next-generation" encrypted device for use by criminal networks.
 The person was facing charges and cooperated with the FBI in exchange for a reduced sentence.
-The person offered to develop ANOM and then distribute it to criminals through their existing networks.
+The person offered to develop ANOM and then use his contacts to distribute it to TCOs through existing networks.
+Before the devices were put to use, however, the FBI, and the AFP had a backdoor built into the communication platform which allowed law enforcement agencies to decrypt and store the messages as the messages were transmitted.
 The first communication devices with ANOM were offered by this informant to three former distributors of Phantom Secure in October 2018.

-The FBI also negotiated with an unnamed third country to set up a communication interception, but based on a court order that allowed passing the information back to the FBI.
-Since October 2019, ANOM communications have been passed on to the FBI from this third country.

 The FBI named the operation "Trojan Shield", and the AFP named it "Ironside".
 Europol set up the Operational Task Force Greenlight.